guyellis/learning-node/ANSWERS.md

     in tests by given them a name that doesn't match that pattern.
     * We should be using that pattern in for `mocha` as well.
 We didn't want to introduce too many new concepts in that module.
-  * Run `npm run istanbul`.
+  * Run `npm run coverage`.
 Where will you find the results?
     * The results of the tests can be found in the `coverage` directory.
     * A formatted and navigable report can be found in `coverage/lco-report/index.html`